Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Obtaining access tokens

-How an Outway obtains an access token for a Service is an implementation detail and out of scope for this document.
+Access tokens **MUST** be obtained by calling the `/token` endpoint defined in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml

-Access tokens can be obtained by calling the `/token` endpoint defined in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml
+Which component obtains an access token for a Service is an implementation detail and out of scope for this document.

 #### Error response